FFTAI/fourier-grx-client/docs/index.md

 ## Installation

 !!! note
     This software is highly unstable and subject to change at any time.
-Version 0.1.0 is only compatible with `fourier-grx` version `v0.1.1-rc.3`.
+Version 0.2.0 is only compatible with `fourier-grx` version `v1.0.0` and up.

 ### On the robot